cert-manager/website/content/en/docs/installation/_index.md

 ---

 cert-manager supports running on [Kubernetes](https://kubernetes.io) and [OpenShift](https://www.openshift.com).
-The installation mechanism between the two platforms is similar, although there are a number of extra notes to be aware of per-platform.
+On both platforms there are multiple ways to install cert-manager.
+For more information on the different install scenarios and the best practices [check this page](./scenarios/).